junxit/us-congress-bills-112/metadata.md

 - 2011-11-02 — Mr. Schweikert moved to suspend the rules and pass the bill, as amended.
 - 2011-11-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 819). (text: CR H7226-7227)
 - 2011-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 819).(text: CR H7226-7227)
+- 2011-11-03 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-11-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 223.